jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 tags = ["rust", "search-engine", "webassembly", "encryption", "cross-platform", "tutorial", "performance"]
 +++

 In the [part 2](../202503191700-search-engine-part-2/) and [part 3](../202503231000-search-engine-part-3/), we implemented the way to store the indexed data and to split them in small enough pieces for the search engine to remain efficient, due to the encryption bottleneck.
-Now, it's time to get read access in all this and search for the entries we have in the indexes.
+Now, it's time to implement read access and search functionality for our indexed entries.

 ## Query Definition

 In order to execute a search, the user first needs to define its query.
 Considering the indexes we have, we'll have to define, for each index, a set of filters that could be executed, but we'll define them later in that article.

-Those filters will be applied to a given attribute, but not always.
-We can totally imagine filtering on some text, whatever the attribute, like filtering all articles having "Hello" in them, in the title or the content, with a single condition.
+These filters can be applied to specific attributes, though this isn't always necessary.
+For example, we might want to search for text across all attributes, like filtering all articles having "Hello" in them, in the title or the content, with a single condition.
 On the other side, it's hard to imagine a use case where the user will want any article with a boolean value, whatever the attribute.
 That being said, this responsibility will be left to the user building the query.

 And finally, those conditions can be combined into an expression, with `AND` or `OR`.